constellant/dpSlate/source/two_column.md

 You can now see the docs using your browser at <http://localhost:4567>.
 And as you edit and save your `source/index.md`, your server should automatically update!
 Whoa!
 That was fast!

-# How dpSlate Works
+# How DevNet Slate Works

-dpSlate is an HTML document generator that is written and executed in Ruby.
+Cisco's implementation of Slate is an HTML document generator that is written and executed in Ruby.
 The software reads a source-file in Github Flavored Markdown (GFM) that is used to generate an HTML API Reference Manual along with the accompanying Javascript and CSS files.
 The Javascript and CSS files are simply included into the HTML that is generated from the GFM File.

 It all sounds simple, but it is a bit more complicated than that.
-To get a consistent look and feel to your API documentation, we want the authors of API Reference Manuals and Tutorials to use the GFM tags in a particular way such that we get a common and consistent look and feel to your API documents.
-It is important to achieve this cross-product consistency for if a developer gets trained and used to on your API Reference manual but now needs to use an API from another business unit, we want to leverage their experience and make the cross training experience simple and pleasant.
+To get a consistent look and feel to Cisco API documentation, we want the authors of API Reference Manuals to use the GFM tags in a particular way such that we get a common and consistent look and feel to Cisco API documents.
+It is important to achieve this cross-product consistency for if a developer gets trained and used to on Cisco API Reference manual but now needs to use an API from another business unit, we want to leverage their experience and make the cross training experience simple and pleasant.

-## Structure of a dpSlate Document
+## Structure of a DevNet Slate Document

 As you look at this document, you will notice that there are a couple of feature.
 First, to the left is the Table of Contents area.
 Next, in the center is the Body of the document, and to the Right (in the dark area) are code examples.
 Each of these elements have the following characteristics: